Suplanus/AnswerWithNumber/README.md

 # AnswerWithNumber

-This is example app to show the [Microsoft AppCenter](https://appcenter.ms) functions in a real world application 🌍

-Have fun with it 💕

-&nbsp;

 <p align="center">
   <img src="media/images/icon.png" />
 </p>

+&nbsp;

+This is example app to show the [Microsoft AppCenter](https://appcenter.ms) functions in a real world application 🌍

+Have fun with it 💕🦄

  &nbsp;